-We have several permanent contact persons who are always there for you on site!
-These are our Coordinators Annabell and Jule (left in the picture), our volunteer supervisor Upendo, Hilda and our social worker Juma and our director Kira.
-We are absolute insiders and will help you to find your way in your project and daily life in Arusha.
+We have several permanent contacts who are always there for you!
+These are Volunteer

+Manager Jule (on the left in the picture), who is your first contact and guides you through the registration process as well as our supervisors Philip, Hilda, Jordan and Naboths.
+We are absolute insiders and will help you find your way around everyday life and find your way around.

 Kira, as the director, is mainly responsible for all organizational matters "behind the scenes".
-But she is also one contact person for our volunteers on site.
 Kira is German and was a volunteer herself during her first stay in Tanzania in 2008.